macOS Symbols

 brew install git

-- I also disable globbing pattern matching because can collide with command lines that include
+- I disable the zsh globbing pattern matching because can collide with command lines that include

 *